 |

-Class 12 or any recognized equivalent exam
+Class 12 or any recognised equivalent exam

 |